sciZer0/7/v/README.md

 According to this logic, a blockchain with a really huge market capitalization must always strive to have lots of lots of honest nodes.

-At the same time, an increase in a number of nodes doesn't increase the blockchain's (or shard's) bandwidth proportionally, if ever.
+At the same time, an increase in a number of nodes doesn't increase the blockchain's (shard's) bandwidth proportionally, if ever.

 Actually, this approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.